pchinjr/doc-tales/docs/technical/enhanced-data-ingestion.md

 The enhanced data ingestion system consists of the following components:

-1. **Ingestion Pipeline**: Orchestrates the data ingestion process from source adapters to dimension extraction and classification.
+1. **Source Parsers**: Transform raw data from various sources into structured Communication objects.
 2. **Source Adapters**: Connect to various data sources (email, documents, social media) and normalize the data.
+3. **Ingestion Pipeline**: Orchestrates the data ingestion process from source adapters to dimension extraction and classification.
-3. **Dimension Extractor**: Extracts temporal, relationship, visual, and analytical dimensions from communications.
+4. **Dimension Extractor**: Extracts temporal, relationship, visual, and analytical dimensions from communications.
-4. **Classification Service**: Categorizes communications into projects, categories, and urgency levels.
+5. **Classification Service**: Categorizes communications into projects, categories, and urgency levels.
-5. **Relationship Detector**: Identifies connections between communications across projects.
+6. **Relationship Detector**: Identifies connections between communications across projects.
-6. **Unified Data Service**: Provides a unified interface for accessing and filtering communications.
+7. **Unified Data Service**: Provides a unified interface for accessing and filtering communications.

+## Source Parsers

+The source parsers transform raw data from various sources into structured Communication objects:

+### EmailParser

+The `EmailParser` class parses raw email data using the `mailparser` library:

+- Extracts email headers, body, and attachments
+- Determines urgency based on headers and content
+- Categorizes emails based on content analysis
+- Extracts metadata like recipients, CC, BCC, etc.

+### DocumentParser

+The `DocumentParser` class parses document files:

+- Extracts document content, title, and metadata
+- Determines document type based on file extension
+- Analyzes content for images, charts, tables, etc.
+- Calculates metrics like page count, word count, etc.

+### SocialParser

+The `SocialParser` class parses social media posts:

+- Extracts post content, author, and metadata
+- Generates a subject from the post content
+- Analyzes hashtags, mentions, and media
+- Determines urgency and category based on content and engagement

+## Source Adapters

+The source adapters connect to various data sources and use the parsers to transform the data:

+### EmailAdapter

+The `EmailAdapter` class connects to email providers:

+- Fetches emails from the provider's API
+- Uses the `EmailParser` to transform raw emails into Communications
+- Adds project information based on content analysis
+- Extracts dimensions using the `DimensionExtractor`

+### DocumentAdapter

+The `DocumentAdapter` class connects to document storage providers:

+- Fetches documents from the provider's API
+- Uses the `DocumentParser` to transform raw documents into Communications
+- Adds project information based on content analysis
+- Extracts dimensions using the `DimensionExtractor`

+### SocialAdapter

+The `SocialAdapter` class connects to social media platforms:

+- Fetches posts from the platform's API
+- Uses the `SocialParser` to transform raw posts into Communications
+- Adds project information based on content analysis
+- Extracts dimensions using the `DimensionExtractor`

 ## Ingestion Pipeline